emqx/blog/en/202201/testing-mqtt-5-with-the-mqtt-client.md

-Recently, the cross-platform MQTT 5.0 desktop test client MQTT X, which is open-sourced by EMQ, [released the latest version of v1.7.0](https://github.com/emqx/MQTTX/releases/tag/v1.7.0).
-MQTT X supports the rapid creation of multiple simultaneous online MQTT client connections, tests the connection, publish, and subscribe functions of MQTT/TCP, MQTT/TLS, MQTT/WebSocket as well as other MQTT protocol features.
+Recently, the cross-platform MQTT 5.0 desktop test client MQTTX, which is open-sourced by EMQ, [released the latest version of v1.7.0](https://github.com/emqx/MQTTX/releases/tag/v1.7.0).
+MQTTX supports the rapid creation of multiple simultaneous online MQTT client connections, tests the connection, publish, and subscribe functions of MQTT/TCP, MQTT/TLS, MQTT/WebSocket as well as other MQTT protocol features.

 The newly released v1.7.0 provides more comprehensive support for MQTT 5.0 and is the desktop test client tool that supports MQTT 5.0 most worldwide so far.
 At the same time, many new features have been added to optimize the user experience.

-In this article, we will introduce in detail the specific use of the new features of MQTT X v1.7.0, especially how to use MQTT X to test features of MQTT 5.0, so that readers can apply MQTT 5.0 in projects better.
+In this article, we will introduce in detail the specific use of the new features of MQTTX v1.7.0, especially how to use MQTTX to test features of MQTT 5.0, so that readers can apply MQTT 5.0 in projects better.

 ## Get MQTT Broker Ready

-Before using MQTT X v1.7.0 to test the features of MQTT 5.0, we first need to get an MQTT Broker that supports MQTT 5.0.
+Before using MQTTX v1.7.0 to test the features of MQTT 5.0, we first need to get an MQTT Broker that supports MQTT 5.0.

-This article will use the public MQTT 5.0 Broker provided by [EMQX Cloud](https://www.emqx.com/en/cloud) with the MQTT X client for testing.
+This article will use the public MQTT 5.0 Broker provided by [EMQX Cloud](https://www.emqx.com/en/cloud) with the MQTTX client for testing.
 As a fully managed cloud-native MQTT 5.0 message service, EMQX Cloud can quickly create an MQTT Broker instantly in minutes and fully supports MQTT 5.0.
 It is also the world's first fully managed MQTT 5.0 public cloud service.

 Start a 30-day free trial: [fully managed cloud-native MQTT message service](https://www.emqx.com/en/cloud)